Wärtsilä Vasa

-Wärtsilä is the second largest diesel engine company in the world.
-Wärtsilä released the Vasa engine series in 1977 and remained in production until 2010.
-These popular medium speed diesels were produced in Vasa, Finland; hence their name, Vasa.
+Wärtsilä Vasa is an engine series built by Finnish diesel engine manufacturer Wärtsilä.
+It was released in 1977 and remained in production until 2010.
+These medium speed diesels were produced in and named after Vasa, Finland.
 The lead designer of the first engine was Wilmer Wahlstedt.
 The series comprises three models, the Vasa 22, 32, and 46, with the number denoting the bore size of the engine.
-Vasa 32 engines are the most popular of the series and can still be found throughout the marine and power generation industries.

-Wärtsilä discontinued production of the series in 2010 to make way for new technology.
-The Vasa series acted as a precursor to the newer 32 D & E series and RTFLEX engines, which are more efficient and have a higher power output.
+Wärtsilä discontinued production of the series in 2010 to focus on newer technology.
+The Vasa series acted as a precursor to the newer 32 D and E series which have a higher power output.